brson/being-rust/outline.md

   - Live exploring a project's dependencies
   - Q&A
 - Beyond tech
+  - Relationships
+  - Criticism
+  - Contributing
-  - Finding inspiration
+  - Inspiration
-  - Incl. contributing to TiKV
   - Q&A
-- Guru notes
+* Guru notes
-  - Q&A
+  * Q&A
 - Closing thoughts
 - End
   - Q&A